t9md/atom-project-folder/README.md

 In mini editor
 * `project-folder:replace`: Remove project except selected.
 * `project-folder:switch-action`: Switch action 'add' / 'remove'.
 CSS style changes depending on action add(`blue`), remove(`red`), so that you can understand what you are doing.
-* 'project-folder:confirm-and-continue': Confirm action without closing select list, you can continue to add/remove next project folder.
+* `project-folder:confirm-and-continue`: Confirm action without closing select list, you can continue to add/remove next project folder.
+* `project-folder:open-in-new-window`: Open selected project in new window.

 # How to use